quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 --- abstract

-This document describes concrete qlog event definitions and their metadata for HTTP/3 and QPACK-related events.
+This document describes concrete qlog event definitions and their metadata for HTTP/3-related events.
 These events can then be embedded in the higher level schema defined in {{QLOG-MAIN}}.

 --- note_Note_to_Readers